 - The Head of Learning Support,

 - The Head teacher,

 - For complaints, please contact the College Governor with responsibility for SEND.
-Their name is Christopher Stubbs.
-They can be contacted via the college reception 0161 336 2743.
+Their name can be obtained by contacting the school on 0161 336 2743.

 Support services for parents of pupils with SEND include: